 …and a mother and child.

 It’s difficult to find the words to describe how magical it was just being in their presence.
 The rules say that you are allowed one hour with these amazing creatures.
 It flew by.
 Then there was the slippery, steep trek back to base.
 It was a tough climb but we made it without difficulty.
-Exhausted but elated.
+Gorilla trekking in Uganda was one of the most amazing things we have done.
+We were exhausted but elated.

 The gorillas were feeling a bit sleepy too.